Skip to content

 3

-How can I freeze my eggs?
+What happens when I freeze my eggs?

 Note that even in younger age groups, (under 37 years), it's important to understand that not all eggs may survive the freezing and thawing process.
 Additionally, some thawed mature eggs might not fertilize or develop into the blastocyst stage.
 Moreover, not all transferred embryos may lead to pregnancy.
 Rest assured, our team is dedicated to providing the best care and support to optimize your chances for a successful outcome.